marooncn/RL/README.md

 # RL
 reinforcement learning demos
 ## NarrowDoor
-    train a differental drive robot with only two ultrasonic sensors to go through a narrow door which is just a little wider than the robot.
+    Use Q-leraning/SARSA to train a differental drive robot with only two ultrasonic sensors to go through a narrow door which is just a little wider than the robot.
 ## Follower
-    uses Deep Reinforcement Learning(DQN) to train a differential drive robot with a kinect to follow a worker.
+    Use Deep Reinforcement Learning(DQN) to train a differential drive robot with a kinect to follow a worker.